Skip to main content

 Risk 2: Technical Debt and Scalability Constraints

-Technical debt - accumulated shortcuts, outdated architecture, and deferred modernization - directly constrains the growth plan underpinning most M&A valuations.
+Technical debt, accumulated shortcuts, outdated architecture, and deferred modernization, directly constrains the growth plan underpinning most M&A valuations.
 High-debt engineering organizations spend 55%+ of capacity on maintenance, leaving insufficient bandwidth for the product development that justifies acquisition price.

 Warning signals visible in external assessment: monolithic architecture for a SaaS product, outdated runtime versions, large numbers of open source dependencies without version tracking, and absence of CI/CD infrastructure.